calebjacob/express-vue/app/frontend/js/README.md

 #### Pages (js/components/pages)

-A component used as a router/view component, it belongs in this folder (home page, product page, etc).
+A component used as a router/view component (home page, product page, etc).
+All components should use the `-page` file postfix and `Page` component name postfix to avoid naming collisions with non-page components.
+For example: `pages/home-page.js > HomePage`.

 #### Singles (js/components/singles)